Tech-at-DU/Flask-Playlister/P08-Adding-Bootstrap/content.md

 > [action]
 >
-> Update `templates/partials/playlists_form.html` to the following:
+> Update `templates/partials/playlists_form.html` to have the following classes:
 >
 ```html
 <fieldset>